travis-ci/docs-travis-ci-com/blog/_posts/2012-12-18-travis-artifacts.md

 like to make an addition to a library, which can't be accepted.
 It may be something that is a specific use case, which will not be used by a majority.
 It may be something that is not yet well formed as an idea and needs testing or maybe maintainers are just not interested in going that way.
-In such situation you can either fork the project, which is not a good solution in the long run, because you need to maintain the fork, or you can extend the library to allow you to plug in your extensions.
+In such situations you can either fork the project, which is not a good solution in the long run, because you need to maintain the fork, or you can extend the library to allow you to plug in your extensions.
 I really like the latter approach, because not only does it make the library more flexible, but it also makes your life easier.